henrikstranneheim/MIP_api/docs/structure.rst

 ---------------------------------------
 Scores and ranks each variant using weighted sums according to disease causing potential.

-collect_info.pl
+qcCollect.pl
 ---------------------------------------
-Collects QC data from the MPS analysis.
-Outputs in tab-sep format.
+Collects QC data from the MPS analysis in YAML format. (see :doc:`qcCollect`).

 add_depth.pl
 ---------------------------------------